-The aim of this page is to organize the posts in the blog about my research (Ph.D. - School of Education, University of Nottingham).
+The aim of this page is to organize the posts in the blog about my Ph.D. research developed from 2014 to 2018 in the School of Education, University of Nottingham.

-My general interest is on tasks about fractions emphasizing visual representations for low achieving students, thus most posts will be about these issues.
+My general interest is on lessons about fractions emphasizing visual representations for low achieving students.
+Thus most posts will be about these issues.

-I do not have the intention of being systematic here, I only want to post particularly interesting papers and ideas that occurred to me during the research process as a way to help myself to make sense of it.
+I do not have the intention of being systematic here, I only want to post particularly interesting papers and ideas that occurred to me during the research process and maybe some results and publications.

 Possible parallels between visual representations and informal knowledge is the first paper I published (informal proceedings) related to my PhD research.
 It is based on a piece of data collected in a sort of pilot study in the same school I am carrying out my actual data collection.
 The paper shows a student reasoning about fraction addition and, I would argue, based on the visual representation that were being used in his instruction.
 This is paper is related to this post about the work of Nancy Mack.